 Insulin Resistance in Women Over 40: Can Keto Reverse It?

 After 40, many women notice their metabolism slowing down.
-One common culprit is insulin resistance—a condition that affects how your body processes blood sugar.
+One common culprit is insulin resistance, a condition affecting how your body processes blood sugar.
 It’s often linked with fatigue, weight gain, and even prediabetes.

 Understanding Insulin Resistance

 Insulin is a hormone that helps transport glucose into your cells for energy.
 In insulin resistance, cells stop responding to insulin effectively.
-The pancreas tries to compensate by releasing more insulin, leading to elevated insulin levels and eventually higher blood sugar.
+The pancreas compensates by releasing more insulin, leading to elevated insulin levels and eventually higher blood sugar.

 Why Are Women Over 40 More Vulnerable?